nicklaslanman/MinnesotaStateSystemDarParser/README.md

-# MinnesotaStateSystemDarsParser
+# MinnesotaStateSystemDarParser
-Generic PDF parser that returns student ID, student name, student classification, advisor name, major and cumulative GPA's, ACT & Accuplacer test results, course IDs, grades, and course names of completed and currently enrolled courses.
+Generic PDF parser that returns student ID, student name, student classification, advisor name, major and cumulative GPA's, ACT & Accuplacer test results, course IDs, grades, and course names of completed and currently enrolled courses from a MinnState Degree Audit Report (DAR).

 Note: this method only works on Google Chrome.
-To get a copy of your DARs, sign into your school's eservices page -> select the 'Academic Records' tab -> select 'Degree Audit Report' -> select your current major -> right click on the DARs, select 'Print...' -> in print preview, click the change button on 'Destination' and select 'Save as PDF' -> save
+To get a copy of your DAR, sign into your school's eservices page -> select the 'Academic Records' tab -> select 'Degree Audit Report' -> select your current major -> right click on the DARs, select 'Print...' -> in print preview, click the change button on 'Destination' and select 'Save as PDF' -> save